 h.
 Perform such other functions as are set forth in the bylaws of this synod, or as may be delegated to it by the Synod Assembly.

 S10.03A05.
-The Synod Disaster Response Fund may be used by the bishop of this synod when a disaster has occurred within the synod, whether natural or man made, to provide relief to congregations, rostered leaders and/or the synodical organization affected by the disaster as deemed appropriate by the Synodical Bishop in counsel with the executive committee of this synod.
+The Synod Disaster Response Fund may be used by the bishop of this synod when a disaster has occurred within the synod, whether natural or man-made, to provide relief to congregations, rostered leaders and/or the synodical organization affected by the disaster as deemed appropriate by the Synodical Bishop in counsel with the executive committee of this synod.

 Appropriate uses would include property repairs, loss of income replacement or ministry support which may or may not include replacing or supplementing general overhead expenses for any of the listed entities or individuals.